 Days 2-7 of Gum Graft Recovery: Soft Foods and Oral Care

 This week defines your recovery success.
-This phase of gum graft recovery is when most grafts either stabilize successfully or fail due to disruption.
 The graft is establishing blood supply and beginning integration with surrounding tissue.
 Your job is protecting it while maintaining adequate nutrition and keeping the area clean without mechanical disruption.

 Your diet expands slightly from day one, but everything still needs to be soft and require minimal chewing.
-Here are specific meal ideas that work during this phase:
+The table below shows what works and what to avoid during each phase of your first week:

 Starting day two, begin using the antimicrobial rinse prescribed after surgery.
-Here’s the proper technique – take a small amount of rinse, tilt your head to let it flow across the surgical areas gently, then let it fall out of your mouth rather than spitting forcefully.
+Take a small amount of rinse, tilt your head to let it flow across the surgical areas gently, then let it fall out of your mouth rather than spitting forcefully.
 Do this three to four times daily, especially after eating.
 Forceful swishing or spitting can dislodge the graft.

 Oral hygiene requires modification during this week.
 Brush your teeth normally everywhere except the surgical sites.
 Use an ultra-soft toothbrush and avoid the grafted area and the palate donor site completely.
 These areas get cleaned only with the gentle antimicrobial rinse – no brushing, no flossing, no water picking.